 - Send holiday cards with your business card enclosed to hiring managers with whom you've recently interviewed.
 Send a card to any managers with whom you've completed an informational interview.
 Send one to well-connected friends, with whom you've recently spoken about your job search, as well.

-- Check the classifieds in your target job searching markets from late November through December.
-Those employers are still conducting their searches, unless they happened upon a "perfect" candidate.
+- Check the newspaper classifieds and online job boards daily, for jobs in your target job searching markets from late November through December.
+Those employers are still conducting their searches, unless they happened upon a perfect candidate quickly.
 Many seek employees who can help propel success in January.

-- Continue to check daily at the online job boards; more employers post jobs online than use the classifieds these days.
-And, don't forget to continue to check company websites if you have selected employers for whom you'd like to work.
+- Don't forget to continue to check company websites if you have selected employers for whom you'd like to work.
 Job posting online never stops, and some companies advertise perpetually for certain positions.

 - Check professional association websites for advertised positions.
 Participate in the forum if the site hosts questions or conversation.
 Even during the holidays, some companies are hiring, if only to start the New Year with a fully staffed department.

-- Take seasonal work during the holidays to tide your finances into the New Year.
+- Take seasonal work during the holidays to tide your finances over into the New Year, if you are currently unemployed.
 Temporary agencies also see an increase in employer requests as companies struggle to complete annual goals and enable employees to use their vacation time.
 Retail employment increases significantly during the holiday season and employers hire early, even in October.

 Take all of the job searching tips you've gathered throughout your job search and work doubly hard to accomplish them during the holiday job searching season.
 You won't be sorry.